 Throughout this course there will be a requirement for students to work in groups culminating in live performance.

 Students on the course will also have the opportunity to see live professional theatre at the Weymouth College Bay Theatre where they will be able to engage in workshops with visiting professionals.

-Performing Arts alumni have found success in a number of related pathways, including film, advertising, West End theatre performance, other theatre and technical theatre roles.
+Performing Arts alumni have found success in a number of related pathways, including film, television advertising, West End theatre performance, touring companies and a variety of technical theatre roles.

 Applicants should normally be at least 18 years of age.
 Applications are welcomed from candidates with a subject-specific Level 3 course such as a National Subsidiary/Diploma/Extended Diploma, A Level, Access to Higher Education Course, or a work-based course, such as NVQ 3 or Advanced Apprenticeship with a minimum 48 UCAS points achieved.
 International applicants will be required to have an IELTS score of 6 achieved within the last two years to apply for this course.
 Mature students may present a more varied profile of achievement that is likely to include extensive work experience (paid and/or unpaid) and/or achievement of a range of professional qualifications in their work sector.

-Applicants will be required to attend an interview and audition prior to being given an offer for this course.
+Applicants will be required to attend an interview and audition prior to an offer of a place on this course.

 The Pearson BTEC Level 5 HND in Performing Arts (Musical Theatre) (RQF) is a qualification with a minimum of 240 credits.
 All units are 15 credits unless stated differently.

 Year 1 BTEC Higher National Certificate in Performing Arts

 The General pathway has been created to support students who are unsure of their chosen specialist area at this stage in their development.